Testing and QA workflows

 Test tracking using automated testing

-For more automated testing of your tracking we have a tool called Snowplow Micro which is part of our Open Source estate and allows you to integrate with your automated testing suite to check that your tracking remains intact as application-level changes are made.
+For more automated testing of your tracking we have a tool called Snowplow Micro which allows you to integrate with your automated testing suite to check that your tracking remains intact as application-level changes are made.

 Verify schema dependencies using the Data Structures CI tool